Kyle46220/ProductConfigurator/Notes.md

 Would this still have the same 'map of undefined' problem?
 Maybe not if the components weren't so nested. because they'd be independent.

+Make each Type of part an independent component that works in basically the same way as the test box.
+Namely - set an initial component to render, use the effect and subscribe nest to make transient changes.
+Each component just calls from state directly.
+We use listeners to make the changes that are needed to already rendered components.

+i need to make an example of a transiently updated height adjustment with creation and deletion of components.
+Could I do this by having adding a visible = true attribute to some stuff?
+Or maybe just having separate component that render-render individually and less frequently won't be as bad.

+I think I need to have it so that the xy coords only need to be calculated once in state when the sliders are changed, then when rendering, I just pass these coords transiently to the componenet meshes.
+Could also put a visible=false in the subscribe callback as well to transiently add/remove.

+maybe i put a use effect on the arry length of the divs that will trigger to add another.
+The transient positions of the divs can be updated until this trigger is called.

+subscribe listens for div positions and updates meshes positions.
+This is inside a useEffect triggered by the divs array. another useEffect that is triggered by the length of the array ads components.

+I think the main issue is that the quick slider movement re-renders too many components too quickly at once. what if it was just one component per slider?
+I wanna avoid having the visible=true option for some reason. this seems too hackey. a new divs component would be div = state.divs.

+return divs.map return <mesh>

+if the divs state had all the coords in it that would be good.

+it would need to re-render on both height and width changes. maybe using transient update when only the positions change, and then re-rendering when some are added would be enough to allow it to catch up?